Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/BoardSteps.png

-Used to visually confirm boarding ladder has been stowed.
+Used to visually confirm the integrated boarding ladder has been stowed.
 With the white post extended up, ladder is stowed, whereas ladder is deployed if post is down and flush with panel recess.

 Intercom System Control Panel